jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

   (b) the application relates solely to a listed project or a referred project; and (c) the EPA considers that, on the face of the application, the project does not appear to involve an ineligible activity; and
   (d) any fee, charge, or levy payable under regulations in respect of the application is paid.
+Further information
+(2A) The EPA may request further information from the applicant for the purposes of subsection (1).
+(2B) If the EPA requests further information from the applicant, the time period specified in subsection (1) ceases to run until the applicant provides the information or until the end of the twentieth working day after the date of the request (whichever occurs first).
+(2C) If, in relation to a request for further information, an applicant requests information from the EPA, the EPA must, within any time frame specified by the applicant,—
+  (a) provide that information; or
+  (b) advise the applicant that the EPA does hold the information but cannot provide it in the specified time frame (if any); or
+  (c) advise the applicant that the EPA does not hold the information and, if the EPA knows where the information is held, advise the applicant accordingly.
-(3) If the EPA decides that the substantive application complies with subsection (2), the EPA must— (a) give written notice of the decision to the applicant; and (b) provide the application to the panel convener.
+If substantive application complies with subsection (2) (3) If the EPA decides that the substantive application complies with subsection (2), it must give written notice of the decision to the applicant.
-(4) If the EPA decides that the substantive application does not comply with subsection (2), it must return the application immediately to the applicant, with written reasons for returning the application.
+If substantive application does not comply with subsection (2) (4) If the EPA decides that the substantive application does not comply with subsection (2), it must return the application immediately to the applicant, with written reasons for returning the application.
 (5) If a substantive application is lodged again with the EPA after the EPA has returned the application,— (a) that application must be treated as a new substantive application; and